Bunk beds safety for kids: A comprehensive guide

 Common bunk bed injuries

-Where to put your bunk beds
+Where to position your bunk beds

 Most people have bunk beds against a wall, however, If your bunk beds can’t be flush up against the bedroom wall, then you must allow a clear space greater than 230mm right around the bed.